 Sepsis is often associated with infections of the lungs, urinary tract, skin, and gut.
 Visit the CDC website to learn more about the signs and symptoms.

-UPMC Pinnacle's dedicated sepsis team, including ICU physicians, emergency physicians, nurses and hospitalists, developed specific sepsis treatment protocols coined CALF (cultures, antibiotics, lactic acid and fluids).
+UPMC in central Pa.'s dedicated sepsis team, including ICU physicians, emergency physicians, nurses and hospitalists, developed specific sepsis treatment protocols coined CALF (cultures, antibiotics, lactic acid and fluids).
 Lactic acid lab test barometer helps indicate how sick the patient is.
 If the initial lactic acid level is elevated, testing needs to be repeated within 3 hours.
 Our laboratory implemented a new, automatic process for repeating the test to improve reliability.

 Early goal-directed-therapy order sets serves as a guide to evidence-based care.
 A Sepsis Alert helps to ensure 3- and 6-hour severe sepsis and shock bundles were provided.
 This process helps reduce mortality, especially in younger patients.
 The results were published in the American Journal of Respiratory and Critical Care Medicine.